Last updated on November 26, 2020 by Dan Nanni

-There is ongoing debate on the pros and cons of using passwords versus keys as ssh authentication methods.
+There is ongoing debate on the pros and cons of using passwords versus keys as SSH authentication methods.
 A main advantage of key authentication is that you can be protected against brute-force password guessing attacks.
-However, requiring a private key for ssh access means that you have to store the key somewhere on client system, which can be another avenue of attack.
+However, requiring a private key for SSH access means that you have to store the key somewhere on client system, which can be another avenue of attack.

-Still, one can argue that the ramification of a cracked password is more significant than a compromised private key, because any single password tends to be used for multiple hosts and services, while the validity of a given private key is generally limited to a specific ssh server.
+Still, one can argue that the ramification of a cracked password is more significant than a compromised private key, because any single password tends to be used for multiple hosts and services, while the validity of a given private key is generally limited to a specific SSH server.

 openssh, you can flexibly enable or disable password authentication and key authentication.
-Here is how to disable ssh password authentication so that you can force ssh login via public key only.
+Here is how to disable SSH password authentication so that you can force SSH login via public key only.

-NOTE: This guide is about the SSH server side configuration for preventing password authentication and forcing key authentication.
-I assume that you already set up key authentication on the client side, so you can log in to SSH via key authentication (without using password).
+NOTE: This guide is about the SSH server-side configuration for preventing password authentication and forcing key authentication.
+I assume that you already set up key authentication on the client-side, so you can log in to SSH via key authentication (without using password).
 Before proceeding with the rest of this tutorial, make sure to verify this key authentication works.
 Otherwise, you may lose SSH access while testing this tutorial.
 So be careful!

 sshd configuration file, and add the following line (or uncomment it if it's commented out).

 Make sure that you have the following in

 RSAAuthentication yes PubkeyAuthentication yes

-Finally, reload ssh server configuration to make the change effective.
+Finally, reload SSH server configuration to make the change effective.

-The above setting will disable ssh login via password, system-wide.
-If what you want is to disable ssh password login for individual users, you can do the following.
+The above setting will disable SSH login via password, system-wide.
+If what you want is to disable SSH password login for individual users, you can do the following.

 Match User alice,bob,john PasswordAuthentication no

-If you want to disable ssh password login for specific Linux group(s), put "Match Group" block at the end of sshd config file.
-For example, to disable ssh password login for all users belonging to "sudoers" group:
+sshd config file.
+For example, to disable SSH password login for all users belonging to

 Match Group sudoers PasswordAuthentication no

-If you want to force ssh key authentication for non-root normal users, place the following
+If you want to force SSH key authentication for non-root normal users, place the following